kimmolepola/project13/readme.md

 If WebRTC connection is established, the regular game state messages and the key-down information will be transferred unordered using UDP as a transport substrate.
 If WebRTC connection can not be established, the messages are transferred in-order using TCP as a transport substrate, and via relay server.

 Currently the game doesn't yet have many game-like features.
-The players can turn left and right, accelerate and decelerate , see each other if they are at the same area, and chat with each other.
+The players can turn left and right, accelerate and decelerate, see each other if they are at the same area, and chat with each other.
 A player's score counts up steadily while playing.
 After quitting the game the score is saved into database (excluding guest players).
 More features are to follow.